Global and Comparative Literature Learning Goals

-Student Learning Goals for completion of the Comparative Literature Major
+Student Learning Goals for completion of the Global and Comparative Literature Major

 - Evidence of strong skills in two foreign languages and literatures, confirmed by ability to master complex texts belonging to different genres and humanistic disciplines.